complexgene/Bounce2/README.md

 The android implementation of the request simulation.
 Things that are done:
-     A probable view of how it would function is provided with help of a newly introduced button is provided, clicking which the simulation would start up.
+     A probable view of how it would function is provided with help of a newly introduced button, clicking which the simulation would start up.
 Things that are NOT Done:
      No actual map implmentation has been done as the idea is not focussed on that rather the look and the required part.